basd4g/pocket2retweet/README.md

-  "twitter_consumer_secret": "xxxxxxxxxxx",                         // you can get on twitter developper web page "twitter_access_token_key": "xxxxxxxxxxx",                        // you can get on twitter developper web page "twitter_access_token_secret": "xxxxxxxxxxx",                     // you can get on twitter developper web page "pocket_feed_url": "http://getpocket.com/users/xxxxxx/feed/all",  // you can get on pocket settings web page "pocket_consumer_key": "xxxxxxxxxxx",                             // you can get on pocket developper web page "pocket_access_token": "xxxxxxxxxxx"
+  "twitter_consumer_secret": "xxxxxxxxxxx",                         // you can get on twitter developper web page "twitter_access_token_key": "xxxxxxxxxxx",                        // you can get on twitter developper web page "twitter_access_token_secret": "xxxxxxxxxxx",                     // you can get on twitter developper web page "pocket_consumer_key": "xxxxxxxxxxx",                             // you can get on pocket developper web page "pocket_access_token": "xxxxxxxxxxx"
 }
 ```

-Please be public your RSS feed of Pocket.

 ### Pocket access token